 An indicated parent or caretaker has the right to an administrative appeal hearing at which DCFS must prove the allegations in the report by a preponderance of the evidence.
-An appeal must be requested by parent or caretaker within 60 days of receiving written notice that report has been indicated.
-The hearing must be held and decision made by the Director of DCFS within 90 days of the appeal request.
+An appeal must be requested by the parent or caretaker within 60 days of receiving written notice of the report.
+The hearing must be held, and a decision must be made by the Director of DCFS, within 90 days of the appeal request.
 Judicial review of the Director’s decision is according to the Administrative Review Law.
 If the appeal is successful, the report is expunged from the central register.

 Practice tip: DCFS is required to provide a copy of the file which contains the written record of the investigation to the indicated parent for the hearing, but requesting it specifically in writing with the appeal request may speed the process.

 Child care workers alleged to have abused or neglected a minor are entitled to a conference with DCFS before the conclusion of the investigation, and an expedited appeal hearing process, in which the decision must be made within 35 days of the appeal request.

 An indicated report does not necessarily mean that DCFS will take protective custody of the minor and seek to put the minor in the foster care system.
 It maintains discretion to offer “intact” services to the family or to take no further action.
 In any case in which DCFS does wish to put the minor in the foster care system it must request the local county state’s attorney to file a petition under the Juvenile Court Act in the Circuit Court.